k8-g/T1A2-Portfolio/README.md

 ## Purpose

-The purpose of this website is to show what I have learnt over the last few weeks learning to code.
+The purpose of this website is to show what I have learnt over the last few weeks learning to presenting as a website that one would show to poteintial employers.
+This website includes mobile view and desktop view HTML and CSS styling that makes this site responsive, over a range of pages and various stylesheets for different pages or sections to make a functional, working website.

 ## Target Audience

-The target audience is for potential employers to view my learned skills and to see a little bit of who I am as a person, or to potentially show family and friends my progress so far.
+The target audience is potential employers looking to hire an aspiring junior web developer (myself ideally), to view my learned skills and to see a little bit of who I am as a person, as well as to potentially show family and friends my progress so far, in a professional manner.

 ## Functionality / Features